-A1.
-Our community has taken the opportunity general conformity with the strategic policies offered by the Localism Act 2011 to create a Neighbourhood Plan.
+Our community has taken the opportunity offered by the Localism Act 2011 to create a Neighbourhood Plan.
 This legislation empowers local people to help plan the future

-491 A2.
-The Plan helps communities to play a greater role in determining homes how the Parish grows by giving us all a real chance to have a say over local decision making, to achieve our goals through the planning system, and help shape the vitality and sustainability of our community for current and future generations.
+The Plan helps communities to play a greater role in determining how the Parish grows by giving us all a real chance to have a say over local decision making, to achieve our goals through the planning system, and help shape the vitality and sustainability of our community for current and future generations.

-- A3.
-At an open Parish meeting on 26th November 2012, attendees gave the green light to Moreton, Bobbingworth and the Lavers Parish Council to progress a Neighbourhood Plan and this resulting document reflects the wishes of local residents and businesses. - A4.
-The plan has been written in plain English to ensure it is easy to read and understand as not all residents are necessarily familiar with the technical language of planning and of the various framework documents used to determine planning applications. - A5.
+At an open Parish meeting on 26th November 2012, attendees gave the green light to Moreton, Bobbingworth and the Lavers Parish Council to progress a Neighbourhood Plan and this resulting document reflects the wishes of local residents and businesses.

+The plan has been written in plain English to ensure it is easy to read and understand as not all residents are necessarily familiar with the technical language of planning and of the various framework documents used to determine planning applications.

 The Neighbourhood Plan policies, however, need to conform to planning language and legal accuracy.
 Therefore, we have also included elements of national and local policy for our residents' convenience and ease of understanding.
-This Plan has been produced in general conformity with the relevant strategic policies of the adopted Epping Forest District Local Plan 1998 and Local Plan Alterations 2006.
-In addition, the Submission Version of Epping Forest Districts Local Plan December 2017 has now been published under Regulation 19 and the Moreton, Bobbingworth and the Lavers Neighbourhood Plan 2017-2035 is also in of that Plan.